-- The ServeRAID-8i can be installed only in a dedicated slot on the PCI-X board. - The ServeRAID-8i adapter is not cabled to the server and no rerouting of the SAS cables is required. - The blue handle that comes with the adapter is required to install the adapter.
+- The ServeRAID-8i can be installed only in a dedicated slot on the PCI-X board. - The ServeRAID-8i adapter is not cabled to the server and no rerouting of the SAS cables is required.

 The following illustration shows how to install a ServeRAID-8i adapter.